bsdnet/bsdnet.github.io/content/posts/kubernetes-service-illustrated.md

 ## Service, Load Balancer, Ingress

 [Service](https://github.com/kubernetes/kubernetes/blob/master/pkg/apis/core/types.go#L3999) is the main approach to [expose applications running either within or outside of the cluster](https://kubernetes.io/docs/tutorials/services/connect-applications-service/).
 Service can be exposed by LoadBalancer by [creating an external Load Balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) such as F5.
+Service usually works at Layer 4 within cluster.

 While [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) is one way to manage external access to the Service in a Kubernete cluster via HTTP or HTTPS protocol.
+An Ingress may be configured to give Services externally-reachable URLs, load blance traffice, terminate SSL/TLS, and ususlly require an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) such as [Istio Ingress](https://istio.io/latest/docs/tasks/traffic-management/ingress/kubernetes-ingress/).
+Ingress usually works at Layer 7.

 # Reference